Where the Logit Lens Breaks Down

 With in hand, applying the lens to an activation is a one-liner.
 Multiply by , apply the model's layer norm, apply the unembedding , softmax:

-The result is a probability distribution over the vocabulary: a "top tokens" list you can inspect.
+Applying the softmax turns these linearized logits into a probability distribution over the vocabulary, giving us a "top tokens" list to inspect.

 The Anthropic paper describes this as equivalent to replacing all subsequent layers with the appropriate lens matrix.
 That sentence packs a lot into a few words, and it is worth unpacking with a picture.